My shopping cart

 4 to 6

-2 cups chopped fresh herbs (the less oily ones like tarragon, parsley, cilantro, dill, chervil, etc.)
+4 cups plus one cup chopped fresh herbs (the less oily ones like tarragon, parsley, cilantro, dill, chervil, etc.)

 8 eggs, cracked into a large bowl

 1/3 cup full fat dairy (heavy cream, sour cream, labneh, etc.)

 Set up a rack about 6 inches away from the broiler in your oven.